algorithmica-org/algorithmica/content/english/hpc/simd/x86-simd.md

 weight: 1
 ---

-The most direct and low-level way to use SIMD is to use the vector instructions in assembly — they aren't different from their scalar equivalents at all — but we are not going to do that.
-Instead, we will use *intrinsic* functions mapping to these instructions that are available in all modern C/C++ compilers.
+The most low-level way to use SIMD is to use the assembly vector instructions directly — they aren't different from their scalar equivalents at all — but we are not going to do that.
+Instead, we will use *intrinsic* functions mapping to these instructions that are available in modern C/C++ compilers.

-In this section, we will go through the basic of their syntax, and in the following ones we will discuss using them to do something actually interesting.
+In this section, we will go through the basics of their syntax, and in the rest of this chapter we will use them extensively to do things that are actually interesting.

 ## Setup

-To use them, we need to do a little groundwork.
+To use x86 intrinsics, we need to do a little groundwork.

 First, we need to determine which extensions are supported by the hardware.
 On Linux, you can call `cat /proc/cpuinfo`, and on other platforms you'd better go to [WikiChip](https://en.wikichip.org/wiki/WikiChip) and look it up there using the name of the CPU.
 In either case, there should be a `flags` section that lists the codes of all supported vector extensions.

-There is also a special [CPUID](https://en.wikipedia.org/wiki/CPUID) assembly instruction that lets you query various information about the CPU, including the support of particular extensions.
+There is also a special [CPUID](https://en.wikipedia.org/wiki/CPUID) assembly instruction that lets you query various information about the CPU, including the support of particular vector extensions.
 It is primarily used to get such information in runtime in order to avoid distributing a separate binary for each microarchitecture.
 Its output information is returned very densely in the form of feature masks, so compilers provide built-in methods to make sense of it.
 Here is an example:

 ```c++
 #include <iostream>